 Most sources recommend gripping the steel in your less-dominant hand, with the point facing away from you.
 (So far, so good.)
 Then, holding the knife in your dominant hand with the blade facing your body, you are enjoined to draw the blade in a sweeping motion toward the hand holding the steel.

 Happily, there is a better and safer way.
 Think about sharpening a pencil.
 Do you pull the blade towards yourself, or push it away?
 Just imagine that your steel is the pencil.
 Use the knife just as you would if you were sharpening a pencil with it.
 Try to maintain an angle of between 15- and 20-degrees.
-You'll quickly get a feel for it.
+You'll quickly get a feel of it.

 But regardless of how faithfully you keep your knife aligned with the steel, it will eventually need its dull old edge replaced by a sharp, shiny new one.
-The principal ways that this can be accomplished are with sharpening stones, electric machines, and hand-held carbide sharpeners.
+The three ways that this can be accomplished are with sharpening stones, electric machines, and hand-held carbide sharpeners.

 The sound and rhythm of the blade as it glides across the face of a stone can be meditative.
 It's not a difficult skill to learn.
 And no automated or more convenient method can produce an edge equal to one created on a stone.
 However, it requires both practice, and patience.